 GeneCards Summary for RGS14 Gene

 RGS14 (Regulator Of G-Protein Signaling 14) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Ras signaling pathway.
 GO annotations related to this gene include protein kinase binding and microtubule binding.
 An important paralog of this gene is RGS12.

 UniProtKB/Swiss-Prot for RGS14 Gene

 Regulates G protein-coupled receptor signaling cascades.
 Inhibits signal transduction by increasing the GTPase activity of G protein alpha subunits nucleotide exchange and hydrolysis activities by functioning either as a GTPase-activating protein (GAP), thereby driving G protein alpha subunits into their inactive GDP-bound form.
 Besides, modulates signal transduction via G protein alpha subunits by functioning as a GDP-dissociation inhibitor (GDI).
 Confers GDI activity on G(i) alpha subunits GNAI1 and GNAI3, but not G(o) alpha subunit GNAO1 and G(i) alpha subunit GNAI2.
 Confers GAP activity on GNAI0, GNAI2 and GNAI3.
 May act as a scaffold integrating G protein and Ras/Raf MAPkinase signaling pathways.
 Inhibits platelet-derived growth factor (PDGF)-stimulated ERK1/ERK2 phosphorylation; a process depending on its interaction with HRAS and that is reversed by G(i) alpha subunit GNAI1.
 Acts as a positive modulator of microtubule polymerisation and spindle organization through a G(i)-alpha-dependent mechanism.
 Plays a role in cell division.
 Probably required for the nerve growth factor (NGF)-mediated neurite outgrowth.
 May be involved in visual memory processing capacity and hippocampal-based learning and memory.